J-DubApps/Blog/content/posts/2022/Joy-Pennybacker-West-1930-2022.md

 +++

 My mother Joy Pennybacker West passed from this world earlier this evening.
-I was with her as she gently passed, and we were listening to her favorite music.<br />
+I was holding my mother, as she took her last breaths and passed.
+Her favorite music was playing.<br />

 She was a great mom to me, and a light in the world for those who knew her.
 I am unable to find the words right now.
 I just want to thank my mom, for everything she gave me in life. <br />